zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

 chmod +x wireguard_dnscrypt_setup.sh
 ./wireguard_dnscrypt_setup.sh
 ```

-* Use a fresh / clean and  up to date  **server** os   Debian 12, Fedora 38, Rocky Linux 9, CentOS Stream 9
+* Copy the lines above, execute and follow the instructions
-* Copy the lines for your system below, and run it and follow the instructions
+* Use a fresh / clean **server** os > Debian 12, Fedora 38, Rocky Linux 9, CentOS Stream 9
 * My script base_setup.sh need to installed -> [repository](https://github.com/zzzkeil/base_setups)
-   * if not installed, unified_base_setup.sh will downloaded for you, just follow the instructions.
+   * if not installed, base_setup.sh will downloaded for you, just follow the instructions.

 @ the end you see the QR Code for your wiregaurd app.